micaelaroth/micaelaroth.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Micaela, a senior mathematics major at [Wellesley College](https://www.wellesley.edu).
+I'm Micaela, a senior and mathematics major at [Wellesley College](https://www.wellesley.edu).

-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.